thecowan/wallpanel-android/README.md

 * For MQTT
   * WallPanel subscribes to topic ```wallpanel/[baseTopic]/command```
     * Default Topic: ```wallpanel/mywallpanel/command```
-  * Publish a JSON payload to this topic (be mindfula of quotes in JSON should be single quotes not double)
+  * Publish a JSON payload to this topic (be mindful of quotes in JSON should be single quotes not double)

 ### Launch external application